Dream Extreme Oreo Cheesecake

 • Start with a cake stand and place a cardboard round cake paper on top.
 Add 1/3 cup chocolate frosting and spread it.

-• Level the chocolate cake using a cake leveler or a sharp serated knife.
+• Level the chocolate cake using a cake leveler or a sharp, serrated knife.
 Place the chocolate cake layer on the cake stand.

 • Add 1/3 of the chocolate frosting and spread it in an even layer.

-• Level the cake's layer, using a sharp serrated knife, level the edges.
+• Level the edges of the cake layer using a sharp, serrated knife.
 Place the Oreo Cheesecake layer on top of the frosting layer.

 • Top with the Oreo Mousse layer.

-• Use the half of the remaining frosting to cover the cake entirely.
-Add the remaining frosting to a piping bag fitted with the star tip and pipe frosting onto the top edge of the cake.
+• Half of the remaining frosting should cover the cake entirely.
+Add the remaining frosting to a piping bag fitted with a star tip and pipe frosting onto the top edge of the cake.

 • If desired, top with Oreo cookies and crushed Oreo cookies.

-• Chill the cake for one hour before serving, for the frosting to set.
+• Chill the cake for at least one hour before serving it so the frosting sets.
+But better after 4-8 hours.

 • Serve with a side of whipped cream and more crushed Oreo cookies.